-The first model we will fit is a simple animal model with no fixed effects, and only an 'animal' random effect relating individuals to their additive genetic values through the pedigree.
+The first model we will fit is a simple animal model with no fixed effects, and only an "animal" random effect relating individuals to their additive genetic values through the pedigree.
 First we are going to define priors.
 In a way we might want to avoid using priors, because we would like all of the infromation in our analysis to come from our data.
-By default MCMCg1mm uses improper priors, but this can cause inferential and numerical problems.
+By default MCMCglmm uses improper priors, but this can cause inferential and numerical problems.
+We will specify a prior, but we will tell MCMCglmm to pay very little heed to its specific value.
 We will specify priors for the animal effect and the residual variance using the following code:

-> prior1.1 <- list(G = list(G1 = list(V = 1, nu = 0.002)), R = list(V = 1, + nu = 0.002))
+'''

+p.var<-var(Data$BWT,na.rm=TRUE)

+prior1.1<-list(G=list(

++ G1=list(V=matrix(p.var/2),n=1)),

++ R=list(V=matrix(p.var/2),n=1))

+'''

-This prior specification used to be used a lot because it was believed to be relatively uninformative, and is equivalent to an inverse-gamma prior with shape and scale equal to 0.001.
-In many cases it is relatively uninformative but when the posterior distribution for the variances has suport close to zero it can behave poorly.
-Parameter expanded priors (See Chapter 8 of the CourseNotes) are gaining in popularity due to their better behaviour but for the purposes of this tutorial we will stick with the inverse-gamma prior.
-We have told MCMCglmm to pay little heed to our prior expectaion (V) by specifying a small degree of belief parameter (n) of 0.002.
-Since this is a univariate analysis, the priors are matricies of order 1 and thus nu>0 is the smallest degree of belief that provides what is known as a 'proper' prior, avoiding numerical problems.
+We have provided a guess for the animal (the G1 structure) and residual effects (the R structure) by dividing the observed phenotypic variation in birth weight in half (the V terms).
+We have made this assumption for the purposes of this tutorial, but in reality careful consideration of priors is necessary.
+We have told MCMCglmm to pay little heed to these numbers by specifying degree of belief parameters (n) of 1.
+Since this is a univariate analysis, the priors are matricies of order 1 and thus n = 1 is the smallest degree of belief that provides what is known as a "proper" prior, avoiding numerical problems.
 In fact, there is a lot of information in the data regarding the marginal distributions of the parameters, and MCMCglmm will run most of the models that we suggest in these tutorials without priors.
 However, this is poor practice, and we will therefore use priors throughout these tutorials.